btcpayserver/btcpayserver-doc/docs/TryItOut.md

 5. After that your test wallet should appear on the [Wallets page](https://testnet.demo.btcpayserver.org/wallets) of your BTCPay account

 Then you can create an invoice, either through
-* the "Invoice" menu on the website or
+* The "Invoice" menu on the website or
-* the process documented on the [Custom integration](./CustomIntegration.md)
+* The process documented in the [Custom integration](./CustomIntegration.md)

 ### Mainnet